Sunday, May 20, 2018

 Day 2: Thursday, February 1

-We ate a continental breakfast at the Inn packed our bags and I drove us to the Port of Mobile.
+We ate a continental breakfast at the Inn, packed our bags, and drove to the Port of Mobile.

 We finally arrived at the parking deck, each had a bag checked and parked on deck two.

-We went through security and because of my total knee replacement, the alarm went off and I had to be wand down.
+We went through security, and because of my total knee replacement, the alarm went off, and I had to be worn down.

 We took our bags to our room on level four.